avimunk1/-invoice_handler_BackEnd/README.md

 2. Create analyzer method in `azure_di.py`
 3. Add mapping function in `mapping.py`
 4. Update `pipeline.py` to route to new analyzer

+## S3 Storage

+The backend can store and retrieve invoices from **Amazon S3** using presigned URLs (no public access required).

+For detailed setup instructions, see **[S3_SETUP_GUIDE.md](./S3_SETUP_GUIDE.md)**.

+Quick setup:
+1. Create private S3 bucket with CORS enabled
+2. Create IAM user with S3-only permissions
+3. Add credentials to `.env` or Railway environment variables

 ## Database